-To improve efficiency and increase effectiveness of Clark Builders’ Project Managers, we helped create an Actual vs. Committed dashboard using Tableau, which brings job cost and budget information together into an immersive and all-inclusive visualization – making it easy to identify budget variances and cost trends, as well as the ability to drill down into details to specify the areas impacted.
+To improve Clark Builders’ Project Managers’ efficiency and effectiveness, we created an Actual vs. Committed Tableau dashboard, which brings job cost and budget information together into an immersive and all-inclusive visualization – making it easy to identify budget variances, cost trends and pinpoint details on impacted areas.

-In the construction industry, a common managerial tool is the job cost report which measures project performance against the original and current estimates.
-Job costing breaks down a job or project into different activities or phases and helps identify variances in the results, in other words, it helps compare the budget estimates to the actual costs.
+In the construction industry, a common managerial tool is the job cost report, which measures project performance against the original and current cost estimates.
+Job costing breaks down a job or project into different activities or phases and helps identify variances in the results.
+In other words, it helps compare the budget estimates to the actual costs.

-Senior Project Managers and Project Executives need to have high level visibility for potentially hundreds of projects.
-Therefore, they are particularly interested in quickly determining and focusing on projects with large variances and identifying the project items which are causing the discrepancies.
+Senior Project Managers and Project Executives may potentially manage hundreds of construction projects.
+Therefore, they are interested in quickly determining and focusing on projects with large variances and identifying the project items causing the discrepancies.
 This can be especially important because budget overruns can greatly impact the bottom line.

-In the past, it was a long and laborious process for Project Managers to determine estimated cost at completion of their projects – to the point that many could not perform their roles efficiently and effectively.
-Routinely, it could take over a month to see the progress of the project as of the previous month.
+In the past, it was a long and laborious process for Project Managers to determine estimated cost at their projects’ completion – to the point where many could not perform their roles efficiently and effectively.
+It could take over a month to see the project’s progress as of the previous month.
 In addition, lack of visibility to expenditures resulted in cost issues not being identified or identified too late to react.
-Consequently, stakeholders need near real time visibility into their project cost information.
+Consequently, stakeholders need near-real time visibility of their project cost information.
 Tableau dashboards offer the perfect BI solution of data visualization to optimize construction analytics.

 Clark Builders is one of Canada’s leading general contractors with specialties in commercial construction, industrial construction, metals division, and construction management.
 They are owned by Turner, a North American based, international construction services company and a leading builder in diverse market segments, and operate from offices in Edmonton, Calgary, Vancouver, Saskatoon, and Yellowknife.

 Clark Builders also provides advice and services on a direct and consultation basis.
 Primary functional areas include: Construction Management, Finance, Administration, Operations Support, Human Resources, Information Technology & Services, Professional Development, Safety and Environment, and Communications.